GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/message-composer.md

 }
 ```

-### Previewing in the message composer's input view
+### Previewing in the Message Composer's Input View

 When any attachment is selected, it's displayed in the composer's input view.
 This notifies the user which attachments they are about to send in the chat.
 The composer's input view allows additional attachment previews to be injected in its own custom views slot.
 In our case, we want to display the selected contact.